 - 1. Refrain from changing computer settings. - 2.
 Respect the hours of operation posted on the door of the computer lab. - 3.
 Pay for any copies printed on the computer lab printer.
 The rate is posted in the computer lab. - 4.
-Refrain from bringing food or drink into the computer lab. - 5.
-Sign up with the supervisor to use a computer.
-During busy hours, a student is expected to limit his or her time on a computer so that more students may have access to them. - 6.
-Enter the computer lab with only their notebooks; textbooks and library books are not allowed in the lab. - 7.
+Refrain from bringing food or drink into the computer lab.

+- 5. Enter the computer lab with only their notebooks; textbooks and library books are not allowed in the lab. - 6.
 Be sure to remove all belongings from the computer lab.
-WAAST is not responsible for damages or loss of items left. - 8.
+WAAST is not responsible for damages or loss of items left. - 7.
 Report any damages immediately to the computer lab supervisor.